Ropes & Gray

-Ropes & Gray LLP is an American multinational law firm with 16 offices across the United States, Asia, and Europe.
-The firm has over 1,500 lawyers and around 1,300 professionals worldwide, its clients include corporations, financial institutions, government agencies, universities, and health care organizations.
+Ropes & Gray LLP is an American multinational law firm.
 It was founded in 1865 in Boston by John Codman Ropes and John Chipman Gray.
+The firm has over 1,500 lawyers and about 1,300 employees worldwide, with 16 offices across the United States, Asia, and Europe.
+Its clientele consists mainly of corporations, financial institutions, government agencies, universities, and health care organizations.

 History

-Early years and founding (1865 - early 1900s)
+Founding to 20th century (1865–2000)

 The firm was founded in 1865 by two Harvard Law School graduates, John Codman Ropes and John Chipman Gray, Jr..
-In 1878, William Loring, also a Harvard graduate, joined the firm, and it was renamed "Ropes, Gray and Loring" until Loring's departure in 1899, when he was appointed to the Massachusetts Supreme Judicial Court.
-The firm was renamed again in 1899 as ”Ropes, Gray and Gorham” with the addition of Robert Gorham.
-Following Gorham’s death, the firm was renamed Ropes, Gray, Boyden & Perkins in 1914.
+In 1878, William Loring, also a Harvard graduate, joined the firm, and it was renamed "Ropes, Gray and Loring" until Loring's departure in 1899, when he was appointed to the Massachusetts Supreme Judicial Court, and the firm was renamed as "Ropes, Gray and Gorham" with the addition of Robert Gorham.
+Following Gorham’s death, the firm was renamed Ropes, Gray, Boyden & Perkins in 1914, adding Roland Boyden and Thomas Perkins as name partners.

-The firm represented the New York and New England Railroad during that time.
-Another major client was the founders’ alma mater, Harvard College.

-In 1929, Ropes-Gray (as it was known at the time) established a Paris office, but it was closed in 1932, a victim of the Depression.
-Along with the rest of the country, the 1930s brought economic hardship that led to a reduction in staff size, particularly among associates.
-Despite the downturn, the firm managed to weather the crisis thanks in part to creative internal policies, such as senior partners forgoing compensation temporarily to retain junior staff.

-Mid-20th Century to late 20th Century (1900s - 1990s)
+The firm began with representation of, mainly, individuals, and Harvard University.
+With the addition of Loring, in 1878, the New York and New England Railroad became a client, and the firm began its shift to corporate law, growing to 11 lawyers and 15 staff by 1910.

-The firm grew in response to historical events during the 20th century.
-This included developing a bankruptcy practice during the Great Depression, a labor practice as a result of the New Deal, and adding financial reports to its services after the creation of the SEC.
+The firm grew during the 20th century, developing a bankruptcy practice during the Great Depression, a labor practice in response to The New Deal, and adding financial reports to its services after the creation of the SEC.

-In 1940, the firm’s name was changed to Ropes, Gray, Best, Coolidge & Rugg.
-Recognizing the weight of tradition and the desire for longevity, the firm made the decision in 1961 to readopt its original name, “Ropes & Gray.”
+In 1940, the firm's name was changed to Ropes, Gray, Best, Coolidge & Rugg, until 1961, when its original name, "Ropes & Gray" was again adopted.

 In 1942, a book written by Albert Boyden, which chronicles the history of the firm, was published under the title Ropes-Gray, 1865-1940.